nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 * We release annotations for the train and val set, but not for the test set.
 * We release sensor data for train, val and test set.
 * Users apply their method on the test set and submit their results to our evaluation server, which returns the metrics listed below.
-* We do not use strata (cf. easy / medium / hard in KITTI).
+* We do not use strata.
 Instead, we filter annotations and predictions beyond class specific distances.
 * Every submission has to provide information on the method and any external / map data used.
 We encourage publishing code, but do not make it a requirement.
 * Top leaderboard entries and their papers will be manually reviewed.
 * The maximum time window of past sensor data that may be used is 0.5s.